-[Image description: A selfie of Skye doing a peace sign wearing a long, bright pink wig]
+[Image description: a selfie of Skye holding up a peace sign and wearing a long, bright pink wig]

 I found Skye via Instagram as I enjoy scrolling through body modification tags and discovered her page which holds many images of her tattoos, piercings and body mods.
 She is also vegan and sometimes posts images on her story of accidental vegan foods or drinks as well as answering vegan related questions.
 Skye often showcases her iconic split tongue, glittery brows and gorgeous wigs, too: her looks inspire me to be creative with my own makeup and to not be afraid of changing things about my appearance or how people will react to it.
 Skye is also a sex worker; she has a NSFW Twitter page and a premium Snapchat that you can pay for interactions with her.
 I love that she is so open about her job and encourages her audience to learn how to respect this field and continue to support the community by paying for content that she and many others are making.